 If you have stitches inside of your mouth, they’ll dissolve on their own and don’t need to be removed.

-Your healthcare provider will remove the stitches in your face and neck approximately 2 weeks after your surgery.
-If you have had radiation therapy to your face or neck, the stitches may stay in place for 3 to 4 weeks.
+Your doctor will remove the stitches in your face and neck about 2 weeks after your surgery.
+If you’ve had radiation therapy to your face or neck, the stitches may stay in place for 3 to 4 weeks.

 How do I care for my incisions?

-- Don’t apply direct heat or cold to the incisions.
+- Don’t apply direct heat or cold to your incisions.
 They may be numb and you can easily burn yourself.

 - Don’t use hot water bottles or heating pads.
 You should also avoid saunas and steam rooms.